adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

 ?>
 ```

-The following code snippet introduces a new function *mysqli_real_escape_string* that wraps the user input *id* before it is passed to be a part of the dynamically generated SQL query.
-Ensures that special characters in a string are escaped for use in SQL statements.
+In the following code snippet we have introduced a new function `mysqli_real_escape_string` that wraps the user input `id` before it is passed as a part of the dynamically generated sql query.
+This escapes special characters in a string for use in a SQL statement.

 ## Confirming the FIX

-If you want to verify our fix is effective, you can check that when you add the malicious SQLi payload to the id parameter in the script, no injection attacks take place as a result of the special characters being escaped in MySQL queries.
+To verify the fix, you can check that when you add the malicious SQLi payload to the id parameter in the script, no injection attacks take place as a result of the special characters being escaped in MySQL queries.
 So, the final sql query should look like this.

 ```mysql